Skip to main content

 Uncanny Tales: 1992 Game Cover

-Uncanny Tales: 1992 is a single player casual simulation game with horror and thriller themes.
+Uncanny Tales: 1992 is a single player survival simulation game with horror, thriller and violence themes.
 It was developed by VYASTUDIO and was released on September 10, 2025.
 It received mostly positive reviews from players.

 Skip User Reviews